stefanzweifel/laravel-sends/README.md

 }
 ```

-The method will add a `X-Laravel-Mail-Class`-header to the outgoing email containing the fully qualified name (FQN) of the Mailable class as an encrypted string. (eg. `App\Mails\ProductReviewMail`)
+The method will add a `X-Laravel-Mail-Class`-header to the outgoing email containing the fully qualified name (FQN) of the Mailable class as an encrypted string. (eg. `App\Mails\ProductReviewMail`).
+Update the `SENDS_HEADERS_MAIL_CLASS`-env variable to adjust the header name.
+(See config for details).

 The package's event listener will then look for the header, decrypt the value and store it in the database.